Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 The views from the mountain pass were fantastic, and the emerald colour of the lake’s water was beautiful.
 After the Dellui mountain pass, the trail crossed an area with little vegetation and large lakes.

-Before reaching the Colomia hut, the trail crossed two dams.
-After, it followed the old wagon train path used to transport materials when the dam was built.
+Before reaching the Colomia hut, the trail crossed two dams and then followed the old wagon train path used to transport materials when the dam was built.

 We stopped at the Colomina hut to have lunch and enjoy the lake views next to the hut.